Benefits & Techniques of Lymphatic drainage massage

 Lymphatic drainage massage will therefore try to decongest these clogs and encourage the fluid to do what it is supposed to do.
 If the lymph node has been damaged beyond use then the therapist will use the massage to push the fluid toward another, fully functioning node.

-The science of lymphatic drainage massages – detailed
+The science of Manual Lymphatic Drainage massage – detailed

 The Lymphatic drainage massage was created by a physical therapist who had been treating cancer patients for swelling and lymphoedema.
 As part of the cancer treatment, lymph nodes are often taken out or damaged by the chemotherapy and radiotherapy.
 This lymph node impairment can result in a reluctance of the body to drain metabolic waste.
 This physical therapist was charged with treating lymphedema.